About A Nice World

-Enter karma.
-After graduate school I applied for a year-long international position with no stipulations on “where” in the world I would be.
-I was awarded a position as a marketing consultant in Hyderabad, India.
-There, in a city I’d never heard of (“because there were only 9 million people”) I threw myself head first into the Indian culture including deep beliefs in the law of Karma.
-I loved my work, spent months with a private tutor to master the art of Mehndi and most importantly, I learned the power of influence.
+Enter karma, in India.
+After graduate school I was awarded a consulting position doing marketing research in Hyderabad, India.
+There, in a city I’d never heard of (“because there were only 9 million people”) I threw myself head first into the Indian culture including their belief in the idea that our words and deeds come back via the concept of karma.
+I loved my job, spent months with a private tutor to master the art of Mehndi and most importantly, I learned the power of influence.
 As the first American woman and just the fourth non-Indian (it was 1993) to live in this city of “just” 9 million, I leveraged my minor celebrity status to speak out for women’s rights and issues I felt were important.
 I touched every single “untouchable” I met, to the shock of many around me (including the initially confused then ecstatic “untouchables” themselves).
 Living in a land where karma is considered a natural, constant state of life, reinforced the never-ending, inevitable return of what we put out into the universe.
 This later inspired the boomerang logo of A Nice World.
+It’s first iteration was an illustration for a book I authored on Cause Marketing.

 Nonprofit Experience – I returned to the US and landed a dream job as the first Diversity Outreach Specialist for Girl Scouts of California in Stockton, which at the time was the most ethnically diverse city in the nation.
 I worked with and befriended women and girls from dozens of cultures including Laos, Cambodia, Hmong, and many other countries and I founded Girl Scout troupes at migrant camps for the daughters of farm workers.
 It was in California that I joined my first of many Boards of Directors (the Volunteer Center of San Joaquin County), which exposed me to hundreds of nonprofit organizations changing lives.